Let's go and find out the origins of Kogin embroidery, a cute Japanese accessory!

 summary

-Kogin embroidery is a traditional embroidery technique that has been passed down in Hirosaki for a long time.
+Kogin embroidery is a traditional embroidery technique that has been passed down in Hirosaki for centuries.

-If you are hooked on Kogin embroidery, why not visit Hirosaki City in search of its roots?
+If you've fallen in love with kogin embroidery, why not visit Hirosaki City to explore its roots?

-Once you learn about its history, you may become even more captivated by its depth!
+Learning about its history might just make you even more captivated by its depth!